Skip to main content

 Phase Key: weightedEvaluationReview

 • Also while editing the phase, create Phase Calculated Fields for each of the 6 criteria and take note of the Phase Calculated Field Keys.
-When creating these phase calculated fields, it's important to decide how you will handle multiple reviews for the same applicant—whether to average the scores for each question, take the mean, or sum them.
+When creating these phase calculated fields, it's important to decide how you will handle multiple reviews for the same applicant—whether to average the scores for each question, find the median, or sum them.
 In other words, you're helping the system understand what to do with the scores for each question.
 In our example, we'll average the scores for each question.

 clipboard_e7e88feb56b3959c6fa706d254b74e47e.png